After supporting Trump by one vote in 2016, a Wisconsin community reassesses

 Lydia Comstock, who in 2016 voted for Libertarian Gary Johnson for president, had been doing well enough pre-pandemic.
 She was a server at ZaRonis, an Italian restaurant in town, where she could count on making $100 to $200 a night in tips.

 Then the coronavirus closed the dining room, and she went to taking phone orders for just $7 an hour.
-Then schools closed, and Comstock, 29, found herself supervising her young children during their virtual school day.
+Then schools closed, and Comstock, 29, had to supervise her young children during their virtual school day.
 She no longer could work the restaurant shifts.

 She and her husband, a prepress graphic designer, have slashed expenses.
-They no longer order takeout food as a way of supporting local businesses.
+They no longer order takeout food as a way to support local businesses.
 “We didn’t want to cut that back but had to,” said Brent Comstock, 30.

 Neither likes Trump, but they don’t like Biden, either.
-They made up their minds and recently slipped their ballots into a drop box at City Hall.
+They recently slipped their ballots into a drop box at City Hall.
 He supported Libertarian Jo Jorgensen.
 Her motivation was strictly to defeat Trump.

 “I voted for Biden,” she said.
 “But I didn’t like it.”